townsean/image-marker/README.md

 ## Synopsis

 Image Marker is a Python script gives users the ability to watermark image files in bulk.
+(Work in Progress)

 ## Motivation